optiminimalist/pyresume/README.md

 	rake resume:build

-This will create an output folder containing the finished resume.
+This will create an output folder containing your finished resume.